Kira Radinsky: Academic activity

 While working on her Ph.D. she co-founded a company, SalesPredict, based on similar ideas, but with different algorithms (the intellectual property of her work belongs to Technion).
 It was acquired by eBay in 2016, where Kira Radinsky worked as chief scientist and the director of data science during 2016–2019.

+Radinsky is a member of the World Economic Forum.
+In the year 2021, she was declared among its 'Young Global Leaders' to be part of the proactive multistakeholder community of the world’s next-generation leaders to inform and influence decision-making and mobilize transformation".

-Since the end of 2021, Radinsky also serves as the Chief Executive Officer at Diagnostic Robotics, Tel Aviv, which she co-founded in 2019.
+Since the end of 2021, Radinsky also is the Chief Executive Officer at Diagnostic Robotics, Tel Aviv, which she co-founded in 2019.
 She is also a visiting professor at Technion teaching the applications of predictive data mining in medicine.
-She has co-authored over 10 patents and more than 40 peer-reviewed articles.
+She has co-authored over 10 patents and more than 50 peer-reviewed articles.

+Personal life

+Radinsky lives in Zichron Yaacov, married to Sagi Davidovitz, a high-tech entrepreneur and CEO of SparkBeyond, which developed a search engine focused on discoveries and science.
+Mother of two.